How to Make Coffee Body Scrub, Oil, and Soap

 Experience the buzz-worthy benefits of this natural ingredient.

-Start your mornings with a shot of caffeine.
-Caffeine in coffee has many healthy benefits for your skin-it's packed with antioxidants, boosts blood flow, and acts as a natural exfoliator.
+If you're like most people, you like to start your mornings with a shot of caffeine.
+While drinking a cup of joe is wonderful, the caffeine in coffee also has many healthy benefits for your skin—it's packed with antioxidants, boosts blood flow, and acts as a natural exfoliator.
 Here, this all-natural ingredient shines in three our homemade beauty projects including bar soaps, a body scrub, and a bottled infused oil.

 Coffee & Brown Sugar Body Scrub

-In a mixing bowl, combine 1/4 cup of organic brown sugar (such as Simply Balanced's Brown Sugar), 1/2 cup of fresh coffee grinds, 1/4 cup of sweet almond oil (such as ArtNaturals Premium Sweet Almond Oil), and vanilla essential oil.
+In a mixing bowl, combine 1/4 cup of organic brown sugar—such as Wholesome Organics Dark Brown Sugar ($25.99, amazon.com)—1/2 cup of fresh coffee grinds, 1/4 cup of sweet almond oil,—such as ArtNaturals Premium Sweet Almond Oil ($11.99, walmart.com)—and vanilla essential oil.
 You can substitute olive oil or carrier oils, but avoid oils such as coconut that solidifies as it has the potential to harden and block your drainage pipes.
 Transfer it to an airtight glass bottle.
 With fresh unused coffee grinds, the shelf life of this body scrub will be six months to a year.

 Coffee Infused Oil